techidaily/site-win11-tips/source/_posts/how-to-control-windows-11-shutdown-with-open-filestasks.md

  There are two processes that you can turn to.
 With the first, WaitToKillAppTimeout, Windows grants apps 20 seconds to save data and close.
 If apps don’t respond, Windows considers them “hung.”
 HungAppTimeout, the second, tells Windows how many seconds to wait before considering apps to be hung and offering a force-close solution.

- Changing both these values involves[editing the registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) , so be wary, and[make a backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) copy before you tinker with it.
+ Changing both these values involves [editing the registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) , so be wary, and [make a backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) copy before you tinker with it.

 ### 1A.
 How to Set WaitToKillAppTimeout for Just Your User Account

  Do this to change how long Windows waits for apps when logging off just from your user account.

 1. Open the Registry editor.
-See[how to open the Registry Editor on Windows](https://www.makeuseof.com/windows-11-open-registry-editor/) for more information.
+See [how to open the Registry Editor on Windows](https://www.makeuseof.com/windows-11-open-registry-editor/) for more information.
 2. Navigate to the following folder in the registry:
 `HKEY_CURRENT_USER\Control Panel\Desktop`
 3. In the pane on the right, look for the string named**WaitToKillAppTimeout** .